chrismorales/unittest_coverage_talk/docs/index.rst

 Line Coverage
 =============

-This is one of the most common coverages metrics used.
+This is one of the most common coverage metrics used.
 When the test runs, the lines that were executed are recorded.
 If all lines of the code ran it implies full coverage.